utakamo/oasis/README.md

 root@OpenWrt:~# opkg install luci-app-oasis_1.0-r1_all.ipk
 root@OpenWrt:~# service rpcd reload
 ```
+Rebooting the system after installation is also fine.
 > [!IMPORTANT]
 > This software uses LuCI's CBI (Configuration Bind Inteface).
 Therefore, it also depends on the luci-compat package.
 However, most OpenWrt device environments come pre-installed from the start.